FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-10.md

-While [RFC2285] (Section 3.5.2) requires the Offered Load value to be reported for forwarding rate measurements, it is NOT REQUIRED in MLRsearch Specification, as search results do not depend on it.
+While [RFC2285] (Section 3.5.2) requires the Offered Load value to be reported for forwarding rate measurements, it is not REQUIRED in MLRsearch Specification, as search results do not depend on it.

 ### Trial Result